matrix-org/matrix-spec-proposals/proposals/2312-matrix-uri.md

-This is a proposal of a URI scheme to identify Matrix resources in a wide range of applications (web, desktop, or mobile) both throughout Matrix software and (especially) outside of it.
+This is a proposal of a URI scheme to identify Matrix resources in a wide range of applications (web, desktop, or mobile) both throughout Matrix software and (especially) outside it.
 It supersedes [MSC455](https://github.com/matrix-org/matrix-doc/issues/455) in order to continue the discussion in the modern GFM style.